dbushell/dbushell-2k15/src/data/blog/2010/2010-07-07-html5-for-web-designers.md

 The latest addition to my design book library (well, shelf) is the much anticipated [HTML5 for Web Designers](http://books.alistapart.com/) by [Jeremy Keith](http://adactio.com/), published by A Book Apart.

-<blockquote><p>The HTML5 spec is 900 pages and hard to read.
+> The HTML5 spec is 900 pages and hard to read.
 HTML5 for Web Designers is 85 pages and fun to read.
-Easy choice.</p></blockquote>
+Easy choice.

-I've been very excited to read this book not just because of the topic and author (both exciting in their own way), but also because of the connection to [A List Apart](http://www.alistapart.com/), perhaps _**the **_website for web designers and developers.
+I've been very excited to read this book not just because of the topic and author (both exciting in their own way), but also because of the connection to [A List Apart](http://www.alistapart.com/), perhaps _**the**_ website for web designers and developers.

 For me the first two chapters were the most rewarding. _"A Brief History of Markup"_ and _"The Design of HTML5"_ give a great overview of the HTML5 language.
 It's clear that Jeremy Keith has invested a lot of time following web standards and has a detailed knowledge of them.